lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on the VIPER Architecture.md

 One common way to architect an app is to layer the app into an interface layer and a service layer.

-The service layer is responsible for transferring data between theinterface layer and the internet, local databases, or the filesystem.
+The service layer is responsible for transferring data between the interface layer and the internet, local databases, or the filesystem.
 This layer may also perform other non-functional duties such as  caching, syncing, etc.

 The interface layer does something with all this data that is ultimately the purpose of the app.